 In undertaking De-energisation Works and Re-energisation Works as permitted by this Clause 52B, the Company may reposition the Smart Metering Comms Hub Device (or any part of it) on the meter board (but may not otherwise alter the position of the Smart Metering Comms Hub Device).

-Subject to any contrary agreement between the Gas Supplier and the Electricity Supplier, where the Gas Supplier has no further need for the Smart Metering Comms Hub Device (and there is no reasonable prospect of the Gas Supplier, or any future Gas Supplier, needing to use that Smart Metering Comms Hub Device in the future), then the Gas Supplier shall remove that Smart Metering Comms Hub Device (or, to the extent consistent with Good Industry Practice, render it inoperable in accordance with Good Industry Practice).
-Where a Smart Metering Comms Hub Device has been rendered inoperable pursuant to this Clause 52B.9, then the Company shall at any time thereafter be entitled to remove and dispose of that Smart Metering Comms Hub Device.
+Subject to any contrary agreement between the Gas Supplier and the Electricity Supplier, where the Gas Supplier has no further need for the Smart Metering Comms Hub Device and/or Relevant Alt HAN Equipment (and there is no reasonable prospect of the Gas Supplier, or any future Gas Supplier, needing to use that Smart Metering Comms Hub Device and/or Relevant Alt HAN Equipment in the future), then the Gas Supplier shall remove that Smart Metering Comms Hub Device and/or Relevant Alt HAN Equipment (or, to the extent consistent with Good Industry Practice, render either or both of them inoperable in accordance with Good Industry Practice).
+Where a Smart Metering Comms Hub Device and/or Relevant Alt HAN Equipment has been rendered inoperable pursuant to this Clause 52B.9, then the Company shall at any time thereafter be entitled to remove and dispose of that Smart Metering Comms Hub Device and/or Alt HAN Equipment.

 Non-Interference